Please note that Tapas no longer supports Internet Explorer.

 Kaden paused.
 They were different from what they had been in his previous life.

-It was a choice Kaden hadn't expected—but really, what did he know about this man that he placed on a pedestal, slapped the title of somebody fated for greatness without acknowledging that in fact, Noah, was something living and breathing, thinking as complicated thoughts as his own.
+It was a choice Kaden hadn't expected—but really, what did he know about this man he placed on a pedestal, slapped the title of somebody fated for greatness without acknowledging that.
+In fact, Noah was something living and breathing, with as complicated thoughts as his own.

 His mocking grin faltered, and his eyes mellowed into something thoughtful, curious.
 For a second, he just wanted to have a normal conversation with this man, a passing stranger.